Soviet Baltic Sea submarine campaign in 1943

 The Soviet submarine Baltic Sea campaign in 1943 was launched by the Soviet Navy to harass the strategic iron ore traffic from neutral Sweden to Nazi Germany on the Eastern Front during the WWII.
 Other operations were launched by Allies, especially by the Royal Navy.
 The offensive was a repetition of the previous campaign in 1942 but resulted in a failed outcome.

 Background

-The past Soviet submarine offensive in 1942 resulted in heavy losses for the Soviets but achieved to sink some ships and caused delays and concern for the Germans.
-This was achieved despite the presence of over 13000 defensive mines.
+The previous Soviet submarine offensive in 1942 resulted in heavy losses for the Soviets but achieved in sinking some ships and caused delays for the concerned Germans.
+This was achieved despite the presence of over 13,000 defensive mines.